 However, Mansell has clinched four victories so far.

 "He did well and was also lucky.
 He's going through a magical moment, he's in good shape, everything is fine for him.
-I hope to open a breach in his armor.
+I hope to open a breach in his armour.
 Sooner or later, he'll stop winning…".